 I am Liselore.
-I am LiLo Ceramics, but could not be without the help of my assistants Lonneke, Lottie and Rowen.
+I am LiLo Ceramics, but could not be without the help of my assistants Lonneke, Lottie, Sanne and soon trainee Eliza from the UK.
 I am the designer of the products and throw most of the produce.
 I am also responsible for the daily management.
 Lonneke and Lottie assist me in throwing, trimming and glazing the products.
-Rowen is my office manager and works in the shop on saturdays.
-She also does an internship to learn more about the throwing proces.
+Sanne is my office manager and works in the shop on saturdays.

 My wheelthrown work balances between traditional ceramics and Dutch Design.
 It is modern, minimalistic and very thinly thrown.
 Everything is of stoneware quality.
 This means that it was fired on a very high temperature (1260 degrees Celsius).
 That makes the tableware much stronger than for instance earthenware.

 The Hemisphere Collection is made of white stoneware clay.
 Haarlem is known for its fantastic skies, painted by Famous Dutch Masters like Jacob van Ruisdael.
 By the design of my glazes, the colours of the sky, under different weather circumstances, were my biggest inspiration.
 From the colour of the hemisphere, the sky after summer rain, sunset at the beach to fog in the woods.

 The Chawan collection was inspired by the Japanese Chawan, used for matcha tea.
 I was so in love with the shape of the chawan, that it formed the base of the design of this whole collection.
 For these series I use different types of coloured claybodies.
 I do not glaze the outside of the pots, or only the rim.
 I emphasize the throwing lines in order to create extra shadow effects.
 The colour or the shine of the glazes creates a subtle contrast with the clay.
 The pigments in the clay also adjust the colour of the glazes, which creates unity between the inside and the outside of the pots.